anuraghazra/github-readme-stats/readme.md

 You can add the count of all your private contributions to the total commits count by using the query parameter `?count_private=true`.

-_Note: If you are deploying this project yourself, the private contributions will be counted by default otherwise you need to chose to share your private contribution counts._
+_Note: If you are deploying this project yourself, the private contributions will be counted by default otherwise you need to choose to share your private contribution counts._

 > Options: `&count_private=true`